Daniel-Lin-S/decode_tonal_langauge/README.md

 This is an unofficial implementation of the paper Yan Liu et al. ,Decoding and synthesizing tonal language speech from brain activity.Sci.
 Adv.9,eadh0478(2023).DOI:10.1126/sciadv.adh0478 https://www.science.org/doi/full/10.1126/sciadv.adh0478

+Features:
+- Involves modules for pre-processing ECoG signals
+- Involes modules for aligning signals with event onsets to obtain the Event-related Potentials (ERPs)
+- Involves modules for selection of channels based on their activity and discriminative power on a categorical label (e.g. tone in this case)
+These modules can be applied to other tasks.
+- Extendable classifier, speech synthesizer frameworks with corresponding trainers to define your own model architectures.
+- A small toolbox for visualisation.

 ## Environment Setup

 It is recommended to use a virtual environment to manage dependencies.
 Run the following command in your terminal / shell to create a virtual environment: